long-da/long-da.github.io/content/authors/admin/_index.md

     - course: Ph.D. student in Computer Science
       institution: The University  of Utah
       year: Aug.
 2021 - now
-    - course: BSc in Computer Science
+    - course: BSc in Computer Science, BSc in Mathematics
       institution: The University of Arizona
       year: Dec.
 2020
-    - course: BSc in Mathematics
+    # - course: BSc in Mathematics
-      institution: The University of Arizona
+    #   institution: The University of Arizona
-      year: Dec.
+    #   year: Dec.
 2020

 # Skills
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons